 When it comes to location, the highest average paycheck ($24.30 per hour) can be spotted in Philadelphia, Pa.; Media, Pa. ($22.75), Paoli, Pa. ($18.55), and Newtown Square, Pa. (around $17.00) are the next top-paying cities.
 High paychecks are not found in Ardmore, Pa.; in fact, at $15.50 it is one of the worst-paid cities.

 Years of Experience

-Five to nine years of work experience seem to result in median wages of $20.00 per hour.
-Overall, the greater share of Main Line Health folks have one to four years of experience and earn an average about $17.62 per hour.
+Survey participants who have worked at Main Line Health for between five and 10 years earn $20.00 per hour on average.
+Overall, the greater share of Main Line Health folks have one to four years of experience and earn an average $17.62 per hour.

 Certifications and Degrees

-The highest-paying skill to have in this role seems to be Acute Care; employees claiming this as part of the toolbox earn a median of $34.00 per hour.
-Customer Service also popped up often in the survey as an important skill; just under one in three of employees surveyed report using it at work.
-Other skills in demand are Scheduling, Office Administration, and Medicine / Surgery.
+In this position, it pays to have Telemetry in your toolkit; employees who claim proficiency enjoy a higher median salary of $32.04 per hour.
+Scheduling also popped up often in the survey as an important skill; approximately one in three of employees surveyed report using it at work.
+Key skills also include Customer Service, Office Administration, and Medicine / Surgery.